sin5678/inav_cn_wiki/Howto:-CC3D-flight-controller,-minimOSD-and-GPS-for-fixed-wing.md

 ### OSD setup
-You need to upload [MWOSD](http://www.mwosd.com/) firmware to your minimOSD.
+I prefer using MW-OSD.
+It supports many protocols and also has native support of iNAV.
+Say you have a minimOSD or micro minimOSD.
+So first you need to upload [MWOSD](http://www.mwosd.com/) firmware to your minimOSD.
 You can find pretty straight forward install guide following the [link](https://github.com/ShikOfTheRa/scarab-osd/blob/master/OTHER/DOCUMENTATION/FirmwareFlashing.md).
 As usual you use Arduino IDE for global OSD config.
-All changes are done in the Config.h file
+All changes are done in the Config.h file.
+In our case we need to leave uncommented the following lines:

 OSD HARDWARE settings: